SkygearIO/features/features/5-basic-sso/api.md

 * Sign in with web redirect
 * Sign in with limited capability devices (TV/Command line)
 * Sign in with Mobile
+* Sign in, and then interact with 3rd party service using the auth information
 * Login by `AuthProvider A`, but the email already got another account from `AuthProvider B`, show an error and tell users to login with another `AuthProvide B`
 * Login by `AuthProvider A`, but the email already got another account from `AuthProvider B`, tell users to login and link with new AuthProvider
 * Login by `AuthProvider A`, but the email already got another account from `AuthProvider B`, assume it is two different accounts (will break the assumption of Skygear, which each users got unique email address)
 * At User Setting page, add another `AuthProvider`
+* Integrate with any service that supports OAuth by writing cloud code.

 # Sample Codes for Use Cases

+User wants to post things to Facebook, they want to write code like this

 ```
-// User wants to post things to Facebook, they want to write code like this
 skygear.loginWithFacebook({use3rdPartyClient: true}).then(skygearUser=> {
   // They can call this because we are using FB.login internally
   FB.post('hi'); // post to timeline